 Festivals you can volunteer at

-There’s no Glastonbury this year, but you can apply for the likes of Reading, Leeds, Bestival, Camp Bestival, Isle of Wight, Lattitude, Download, Boomtown, Common People, All Points East, Rize, Womad, Standon Calling, Kendal Calling, Creamfields, British Summer Time, Lovebox, Rewind and many more.
+The big one is Glastonbury, but you can also apply for the likes of Reading, Leeds, Camp Bestival, Isle of Wight, Lattitude, Download, Boomtown, Citadel, All Points East, Womad, Standon Calling, Kendal Calling, Creamfields, British Summer Time, Lovebox, Rewind and many more.

 Other volunteering benefits